 We cannot afford to elect another rubber stamp to City Hall.
 We need someone who will fight to ensure that every dollar is used efficiently to benefit our city and its residents.

 • The persistent issue of flooding and recent water main ruptures have underscored the urgent need for reliable infrastructure in Hoboken.
-It has been a decade since Hurricane Sandy, and we have spent more than $230 million in flood prevention in that period, yet flooding is just as bad as it’s always been.
+It has been a decade since Hurricane Sandy, and we still have not completed Rebuild by design preventing another disaster like that.

 We don’t need another rubber stamp in City Hall willing to kick the can down the road.
 It's time for a government leader who places infrastructure at the forefront of their agenda.